 We have stock ownership guidelines for our non-employee directors pursuant to which our non-employee directors should, within five years of becoming subject to the guidelines, hold shares of (a) our common stock, (b) unvested restricted stock units, and/or (c) deferred stock units, having a value of at least five times the annual cash retainer.
 Our stock ownership guidelines exclude unexercised stock options.
-As of March 31, 2023, each of our non-employee directors was in compliance with our stock ownership guidelines, and each of our non-employee directors satisfied the individual holding requirements.
-Mr. Upadhyay joined our board of directors in May 2022 and has five years to satisfy the individual holding requirements.
+As of March 18, 2024, each of our non-employee directors was in compliance with our stock ownership guidelines, and each of our non-employee directors satisfied the individual holding requirements.
+Mr. Upadhyay, Mr. Lagarde and Ms. Thornberry joined our board of directors in May 2022, October 2023 and December 2023, respectively, and they each have five years to satisfy the individual holding requirements.